No pain, all gain: Pain relief for dogs

 Osteoarthritis or otherwise, if you think your dog is exhibiting a change in behaviour that may be pain-related, the best thing to do is call your family veterinarian.
 All vets are extensively trained on pain identification and management which means they have the skills and tools to make navigating canine pain a pain-free experience.

-Pain relief and pain medications for dogs can come in many forms:
+Pain relief and pain medications for dogs can come in many forms from your veterinarian:

 - Oral pain medications (anti-inflammatories, opioids, etc.)

 - Topical pain meds for dogs (ointments and patches)